staciekoslovsky-noaa/pepDataConnect/README.md

 Once the package is installed, you can use it within RStudio sessions as you would any other package moving forward.

 For now, this package will be under a great deal of development, as new datasets are added.
 Until this warning is removed, I encourage you to update this package at least once a week.

+If there are specific data tables you'd like prioritized to be added to this package next, please submit those requests here: pepDataConnect_Updates+Improvements[https://github.com/users/StacieKozHardy/projects/4]